 Another risk that you might not think of is that the outdoors may actually scare your cockatiel.
 If your cockatiel is domesticated, it has likely never experienced the outdoors.
 The sights and sounds can easily stress or scare it.

 If your bird gets too scared or stressed, it can become sickly later, or it may try to fly away quickly, jerking the harness out of your hand.
 You have to train your cockatiel to the outdoors as a result.

 Are Cockatiel Harnesses Ethical?

-Now that we have discussed the purposes and risks associated with cockatiel harnesses, we can better tackle answering whether or not the harnesses are ethical.
+Now that we have discussed the purposes and risks associated with cockatiel harnesses, we can better tackle answering whether the harnesses are ethical.
 When used correctly and safely, cockatiel harnesses can be ethical.
 However, these devices can quickly turn unethical if they are forced on the cockatiel or not used safely.

 Ethical Uses of a Cockatiel Harness

 Cockatiel harnesses are ethical whenever the bird is not scared of the harness and the owner uses the harness safely.
 In most cases, ethical cockatiel harnesses are used on birds that have been trained on the harnesses from an early age.
-Additionally, the harnesses are ethical whenever the owner is careful to prevent any of the risks mentioned from happening.
+Additionally, the harnesses are ethical whenever the owner is careful to prevent any of the mentioned risks from happening.

 Unethical Uses of a Cockatiel Harness